 Dressed in black from head to toe, Price (who also narrates in character with his usual poise and is thankfully given much screen time) plays it rather cool and casual, where he could have been over the top, and this is most likely due to the fact that he was disenchanted with the substandard script handed to him.
 De Quincey does have an obligatory hallucination/trip scene (with Price puffing on a long pipe on a cot), and while it’s not nearly as amusing as what he survived during his experiments in THE TINGLER, it’s still one of the most memorable parts of the film.
 De Quincey’s mind-altering turn on has him seeing snakes, skulls, previous scenes from movie, stock footage and even a shot of the scaly monster from VOODOO WOMAN (which is ironic since the creature’s creator, Paul Blaisdell, publicized this film in a 1963 issue of his short-lived magazine Fantastic Monsters).
 This is followed by a slow motion and partially silent chase where the character walks on top of furniture and eventually crashes through a window (after which we see a twirling silhouette of Price!).
 Although the film appears to have employed nearly every working Hollywood Asian actor of the period, look for ex prize fighter Vince Barbi (THE BLOB, THE ASTRO ZOMBIES) as a ship’s captain and tiny Angelo Rossitto (THE CORPSE VANISHES, DRACULA VS. FRANKENSTEIN) who is almost trampled as a newspaper “boy”.

 Never available before on home video, CONFESSIONS OF AN OPIUM EATER has remained in the Warner Brothers film catalog since it was an Allied Artists theatrical release and it occasionally showed up on late night TV under the less controversial title SOULS FOR SALE.
 Fitting nicely with the Warner Archive Collection’s penchant for the more obscure and offbeat library titles, the manufactured-on-demand DVD is offered with a nice widescreen (1.66:1) anamorphic transfer.
-The black and white image shows some wear (not to mention some badly inserted inferior stock footage) during the opening credits, but then smoothly transforms into overall sharp-looking results.
+The black and white image shows some wear (not to mention some badly inserted inferior stock footage) during the opening credits, but then smoothly transforms into overall sharp-looking results (by jason).
 The contrasts on the black and white picture are strong, with black levels being deep, and grain is minimal.
 Even though most viewers are used to seeing this open matte on television, the widescreen framing always appears accurate and benefits the compositions a great deal.
 The mono audio is also in fine shape.
 No theatrical trailer or any extras are included.
 (George R. Reis)

 BACK TO REVIEWS